 - Vehicle parking: day tour – P50 / overnight – P100

 Hali and I went on a private car and we rented our own boat.
 We spent about P2300 each for an overnight trip.
-If you’re with a party, you can lower the budget to P1300-1500 each.

 Do you have questions or review about Bituin Cove in Nasugbu, Batangas? 🙂 Post them in the comments section below!